 Obama usually shows little mimicry and gesture.
 In this speech it is very little.
 He even folds his hands, as if for prayer, and places them on the lectern.
 His mimicry is serious and immovable.
 He wants to avoid deliberately or interpretably emotions.

 There should be no more satisfaction or joy at the Islamists, no regrets or repentance may offer the political opponents in the country attack area in the election campaign.
 Obama is trying to achieve this neutrality.
 Please remember that the Americans have different values than we Germans and the killing of a state enemy in Germany would surely be absorbed by politics, the media and the people.

 Here is the copy of the speech, as the White House has published it, with remarks from me:

 Obama is painting pictures

 11: 35 PM EDT Good evening.
 Tonight, I can report to the American people and to the world that the United States has conducted an operation that killed Osama bin Laden, the leader of al Qaeda, and a terrorist who's responsible for the murder of thousands of innocent men, women, and children.
-He mentions that bin Laden was a leader, but the emphasis is on the terrorist and killer, a killer who killed thousands of innocent men, women, and children.
+While he mentions that bin Laden was a leader, the emphasis is on the terrorist and the killer, a killer who has killed thousands of innocent men, women and children.
 It was nearly 10 years ago that a bright September day was darkened by the worst attack on the American people in our history.
-The images of 9/11 are seared into our national memory - hijacked planes cutting through a cloudless September sky; the Twin Towers collapsing to the ground; black smoke billowing up from the Pentagon; the wreckage of Flight 93 in Shanksville, Pennsylvania, where the actions of heroic citizens saved even more heartbreak and destruction.
+The images of 9/11 are seared into our national memory - hijacked planes cutting through a cloudless September sky; the twin towers collapsing to the ground; black smoke billowing up from the Pentagon; the wreckage of Flight 93 in Shanksville, Pennsylvania, where the actions of heroic citizens saved even more heartbreak and destruction.